-Students may review their punches and work hour totals using the KnightTime Timecard application on the Student Employment website.
-Student employees must inform their supervisor(s) of any corrections that need to be made to their timecard by completing a KnightTime Correction Form, available on the Student Employment website, and presenting it to their supervisor(s) prior to the payroll cutoff dates each month - the first business day of each month.
+Students may review their punches and work hour totals using the student timecard portal on the Student Employment website.
+Student employees must inform their supervisor(s) of any corrections that need to be made to their timecard prior to the payroll cutoff dates each month - the first business day of each month.